SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

 - incorrect engineering use,
 - operational decisions,
 - system-security violations,
-- or damages resulting from misuse of the tool.
+- or any adverse consequences resulting from misuse of the tool.

 Users are responsible for validating all simulation results independently.